kylep/kytrade/README.md

 > While this is open-source, understand that it is experimental.
-  *It would be unwise to use this software without speaking to me first.* --  Kyl
+  *It would be unwise to use this software without speaking to me first.* --  Kyle

 ---